abgondin/python_challenge/README.md

 ## Background

 This repository contains two python projects: PyBank and PyPoll.
 Inside of each folder, there is:
-1. The main script file called main.py that returns a print of the analysis to the terminal and export a text file with the results.
+1. An "Analysis" folder that contains the main script filed called main.py that returns a print of the analysis to the terminal and export a text file with the results, which are also in this folder.
-2. A "Resources" folder that contains the CSV files you used.
+2. A "Resources" folder that contains the CSV files used.
-3. An "Analysis" folder that contains a text file that has the conclusions from the analysis.

 ## Skills